Polycystic Ovary Syndrome Treatment in Wellesley, MA

 - Stop smoking – Cigarette smoke can raise androgen levels in women, contributing to PCOS symptoms and making them worse.

 To regulate the menstrual cycle and improve menstrual regularity, the doctor may use birth control pills to increase estrogen and progestin and decrease androgen.
 Progestin therapy may be used for those who want to try to conceive a child.

 To reduce excessive hair growth, birth controls are an option, but there are other choices.
 Certain medications block the effects of androgen on the skin, while certain types of creams can slow facial hair growth.
 To get rid of existing hair, laser hair removal is sometimes suggested.

-If you are suffering from the symptoms of PCOS, and you would like to see what your options are, we’re here to help!
+If you are suffering from the symptoms of PCOS, and need a gynecologist near Boston, we’re here to help!
 Please give us a call at (781) 263-0033 to make an appointment.